koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_43_the_system_of_the_course.md

-# The system of the course
+# Slide 43 of Lecture 1 contains information about The system of the course
 People: Faculty (GP + HJS) and administrative support Delivery methods: Lectures and workshops, plus the Canvas learning platform Course materials: A textbook, videos, quizzes, slides, and readings